DOML-Lang/DOML/README.md

     }
   },
 }
+// No need to keep classes around in this example
+# Deinit all
 ```

 When you put this into a parser you'll get the below output (its standidized so you **will** get the below output - though the supplementary comments for each line may differ, though I've not included all the comments to keep it more concise and short);